References

 • Preferred Phone Number (Work or Personal)

-Even if they want employers to use their work phone number or email address, ask if you can have their personal phone number and email address for your own records.
+Don’t lose the ability to contact your references: Even one someone who has agreed to serve as a reference wants employers to use their work phone number or email address to contact them, ask if you can have their personal phone number and email address on file.
 That way, if they change jobs, you will still have a way to confirm their contact information for future job applications.

 Customize your List of Professional References to Each Job Application